How we calculate AI visibility

 Four steps:

-- Run all category queries across 5 AI platforms
+- Run all category prompts across 5 AI platforms

 - Parse every response — extract ALL brand entities mentioned (LLM-driven discovery)